panthap2/describing-bug-report-solutions/README.md

 3. Install [sentencepiece](https://github.com/google/sentencepiece) and specify the path to `spm_encode` as `SPM_PATH` in `constants.py`.
 4. Download `sentencepiece.bpe.model` and `dict.txt` from [here](https://github.com/wasiahmad/PLBART/tree/main/sentencepiece) and specify the paths for `SENTENCE_PIECE_MODEL_PATH` and `PLBART_DICT` respectively in `constants.py`.
 5. Follow directions [here](https://github.com/wasiahmad/PLBART) to download plbart-base.pt and specify the path for `PLBART_CHECKPOINT` in `constants.py`.
-6. Download the dataset and saved models from [here](https://drive.google.com/drive/folders/1pirq1EF7UnXpq33Cir3_Sz3l8jv_2kTB?usp=sharing).
+6. Download our dataset and saved models from [here](https://drive.google.com/drive/folders/1pirq1EF7UnXpq33Cir3_Sz3l8jv_2kTB?usp=sharing).
 7. Create a directory for writing processed data, which will be referred to as ``[PROCESSED_DATA_DIR]`` in later steps.
 8. Create a directory for writing predicted output, which will be referred to as ``[OUTPUT_DIR]`` in later steps.
 9. Create a directory for writing new models, which will be referred to as ``[MODEL_DIR]`` in later steps.